jimfinnis/jcf12/content/teaching/CS123/examples/_index.md

 {{<important>}}
 ## Introduction

 While marking some second-year assignments last year, I found that a number of students were still having trouble with the ideas behind classes, objects and references.
-These aren't easy concepts to grasp, and some of you may still be a little confused about exactly what classes, objects and references really *are*.
+These are important concepts, and without a good understanding of them you will find programming difficult.
+I have found in the past that a different point of view can help - a look at what classes, objects and references **really are** inside the computer's memory.
+You'll see that the basic ideas are very simple.

-I've written these pages to help with that confusion by trying to show you what an object is in the computer's memory, and by adding some little quizzes on the way.
+These web pages shouldn't take long to read, and you can come back to them whenever you feel confused about object-oriented programming.
+There are also some short quizzes to help engage your brain and to let you know if your understanding is correct.

 ### The PGCTHE and survey
 On a personal note, the pages are part of an Action Research Plan, forming